 - Impact protection

 This combination of protection and dexterity makes leather an ideal protective material for everything from yard work to welding.
-Plus, technological innovation has made even simple leather gloves better than ever before.
+Plus, technological innovation has made even simple leather work gloves better than ever before.
 For example, improvements in the leather tanning process have made it possible to reduce shrinkage and improve protection against cuts, punctures, and impacts.

 What is the best leather for gloves?